St George in the East (parish): Governance

 The board of works was replaced by the directly elected London County Council in 1889 and its area of responsibly became the County of London.
-St George in the East became part of the Metropolitan Borough of Stepney in 1900 and was abolished as a civil parish in 1927.
+St George in the East became part of the Metropolitan Borough of Stepney in 1900.
+On 1 April 1927 the civil parish was abolished and merged with Stepney.
+At the 1921 census (the last before the abolition of the parish), St George in the East had a population of 40,441.
 The vestry hall was on Cable Street and today has non-governmental use.

-Stepney Borough took over the defunct civil parish in 1927, then under the new model of government, Tower Hamlets Borough Council was assigned its functions in 1965.
+Under the new model of government, Tower Hamlets Borough Council was assigned its functions in 1965.

 Although the area is no longer a civil parish, there remains a smaller ecclesiastical (church) parish.